MaastrichtU-CDS/tiber/README.md

 - R - the number of bootstrap replicates: 400
 - weighted_strength - threshold to select the network arcs based on the aggregated scoring: 0.2

+These configurations can be overrided using the `config` list and providing it when calling the vantage6 client.

 ## Packaging the algorithm

 This repository contains the code to build the package and create the docker algorithm image for vantage6.